boomerang-io/docs/flow/introduction/faq.md

 1. You can bring your own containers and run them through the use of the **Custom** Task in the Workflow Editor.
 2. You can define a Team Task and use that in your Workflow.
 These Tasks can also be imported from the Tekton Task Hub.

+## What is a DAG?

+- The core concept of Flow.
+It is how we represent Tasks and their relationships and dependencies that determine how a Workflow executes.
+- It's a graph.
+Think vertices and edges between them.
+- It's directed.
+Edges between vertices have an orientation or direction.
+- It's acyclic.
+You can't end end up where you started in an execution.
+- DAGs have a number of applications across a number of disciplines.
+For our purposes, it is used for scheduling the Tasks in a Workflow.
+- Learn some more about [graph theory](https://en.wikipedia.org/wiki/Graph_theory) and [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph) via Wikipedia.